Applies to: Circuit Mono Station

-While it is possible to use Components without Circuit Mono Station connected, this guide will assume there is one connected.
+While it is possible to use Components without a Circuit Mono Station connected, this guide will assume there is one connected.

-If using a browser, you may need to allow the page access to your MIDI devices, as prompted when first loading the page:
+If using a browser, you may need to allow the page access to your MIDI devices, as prompted when first loading the page.

-When you first open Components and select Circuit Mono Station you'll be greeted with the Librarian screen.
+When you first open Components and select Circuit Mono Station, you'll be greeted with the Librarian screen.

-Once connected you'll be able to either get content from Circuit Mono Station or send one of the factory packs.
+Once connected, you'll be able to either get content from Circuit Mono Station or send one of the factory packs.
 You can also upload a pack from your computer or make one from scratch.